Paradise Valley, Alberta

 Paradise Valley is a village in central Alberta, Canada.
-It is east of Highway 897 approximately 37 km south of Kitscoty.
+It is located east of Highway 897, approximately 37 km south of Kitscoty.

 The economic base of the village is largely agricultural.
 Nearby hog operations and the Co-Op seed cleaning plant also contribute to local production.

 History

 Paradise Valley has a long and rich agricultural history.
 The town was once host to six grain elevators along the rail line.
 Now, only one still stands, having been converted to the Climb Thru Time Museum.
 The project was spearheaded by Parke Dobson and Don Purser, as well as numerous others in the community.

 The first school in the town was opened in 1930.